Parvin16/sd_training/readme.md

 ### DFT ( DESIGN FOR TESTABILITY )

 **TESTABILITY** - it means a characteristic of an item's design which allows the status (operable, inoperable or degraded) of that item to be confidently and quickly determined.
-In VLSI term, it means " if a design is _well-Controllable_ and ~well-Observable~ it is said to easily testable ".
+In VLSI term, it means " if a design is _well-Controllable_ and _well-Observable_ it is said to easily testable ".

+**DFT** - a technique which facilitates a design to become testable after production.
+Adding an extra design for an existing design to make sure it can be tested after being fabricated.
+A few samples of Designs included for making the whole chip testable.

+Example :
+* Macros, we including **MBist Logic**
+* Flops, we will use **Scan Chains**
+* Combinational Circuit, we will *Generate Test Patterns*

+** Why DFT ??** -

 ### BASIC TERMINOLOGIES